WWDCNotes/Content/CONTRIBUTING.md

 > Use exactly this format including the `../../../` prefix to make it possible to preview the images both on the website and on GitHub.
 > You can place the `[refrence-name]: <link>` part at the end of the document or inline, there's no strict rulem, both will work.

+NOTE: When taking screenshots from sessions to include here, make sure to crop any presenters out of the image to respect their privacy.

 ### Ensure no one else works on it in parallel

 If you're providing notes durnig the week of WWDC, it's possible that others are currently watching sessions & providing notes as well.
 While it's totally encouraged that multiple people provide notes for the same session to combine them, if you don't want to contribute notes for a session that already is being worked on, make sure to check the latest messages in the `#wwdc23` channe on our [Slack space](https://join.slack.com/t/wwdc-notes/shared_invite/zt-1wbsoo705-bydJ430uZSRILstG5GxEzg).
 Also, if you do decide to work on a session during WWDC wwek, make sure to inform the community about it in the same place.
 Thank you! 🙏